MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/device-license.md

 ## Assign an operator role to the shared account

-Next you must assign either the **Operator** or **Restricted Operator** role to the shared account.
-This will give the account permission to use the HoloLens app to view and operate a guide.
-[Learn about the Author and Operator user roles](admin-role-types.md) and review the differences between the two roles.
-The main difference is that Restricted Operator is limited to guides that are explicitly shared or assigned to the account by an author.
-The regular Operator role gives access to all guides and content in the environment.
+Next, you must assign either the **Operator** or **Restricted Operator** role to the shared account.
+Assigning a role gives the account permission to use the HoloLens app to view and operate a guide.
+[Learn about the Author and Operator user roles](admin-role-types.md).
+The main difference between the two operator roles is that operators with the **Restricted Operator** role can access only guides that are explicitly shared or assigned to the account by an author.
+The **Operator** role provides access to all guides and content in the environment.
 When ready, follow the instructions to [assign an operator role to a user](assign-role.md#assign-roles-to-a-user).
 The process is no different than a regular user account.

 ## Grant access to a restricted environment (optional)

-If you restricted your Microsoft Dataverse environment as described in [Restrict access to an environment in Dynamics 365 Guides by using security groups](admin-security.md), be sure to add the shared account the security group.
+If you restricted your Microsoft Dataverse environment as described in [Restrict access to an environment in Dynamics 365 Guides by using security groups](admin-security.md), be sure to add the shared account to the security group.
 For more information, see [Control user access to environments: security groups and licenses](https://docs.microsoft.com/power-platform/admin/control-user-access).

 ## Test the device license

-You should test the device license by operating a guide on the HoloLens with the shared account.
+Make sure to test the device license by operating a guide on the HoloLens with the shared account.
 This will also validate your password and optionally cache the credentials for use by your operators.

 1. If you need to create a test guide, [sign into the PC app with an author or admin account](install-sign-in-pc-app.md#sign-in-to-the-app) so you can create a guide.
 For quick testing, [anchor the guide using a holographic anchor](pc-app-anchor-holographic.md) since this type of anchor doesn’t require a QR code printout.